klmanion/dwn/README.md

 # dwn

-dwn -- Shell script to open file most recently downloaded to a folder
+dwn -- Shell script to manipulate file or files most recently downloaded to a directory

 The intention is to preform actions on the file most recently added to the ~/Downloads folder, but dwn can be used on any folder specified with the -d flag.